colin-lankau/CrosswordGenerator/README.md

 * improve efficiency of crossword generation by 50%
 * bugs when autocheck is on and user is traversing grid
+* numbers in squares indicating what clue it points to
 * user feedback when backend is generating crossword
 * ability to choose desired grid layout
 * ability to choose a difficulty during generation